 You can force a sync by:

-• In the "Account Details" page (tapping the account twice on the homepage account switcher sections), set the cycle time range for reports to reflect the spending from your credit card account.
+In the "Account Details" page (tapping the account twice on the homepage account switcher sections), set the cycle time range for reports to reflect the spending from your credit card statement.

-• Utilize the "All Spending" page to view past spending ranges associated with your credit card account.
+Utilize the "All Spending" page to view past spending ranges associated with your credit card account.
 You can apply filters to only select that account.
-As an added bonus, you can create a budget and only select that account.

 Note: you will need more than one account created within Cashew